giovtorres/ansible-role-lldpad/README.md

 ------------

 Useful on physical hosts for determining uplink switch/switchport connections.
-Also, the `iproute` package must be installed on the host.
+Additionally, the `iproute` package must be installed on the host.

 Role Variables
 --------------